-Challenges The Aviation Industry Must face to transform Latin America into a main “hub”
+Challenges The Aviation Industry Must face transforming Latin America into a main “hub.”

 First, commercial airplanes demand is expected to triple by 2035.
 To meet this demand, the aeronautical sector will require approximately 3,050 new aircraft over the next two decades, which will cost an estimated $ 350 billion.
 Furthermore, the expected growth of the region’s economies will strengthen intraregional air traffic.
 Our first challenge is purchasing 2,500 new single-aisle planes to meet this growing demand.
 Consequently, attracting investment and establishing strategic alliances with the world’s largest commercial airlines are relevant steps to increase our collective profits.
 In doing so, we shall have access to the financing required to purchase new airplanes.
 For example, previously signing cooperation agreements with financially strong international companies (listed in North America’s and Europe’s stocks) enabled the region’s industry to increase collective profits by over $1 billion between 2014 and 2015.

 Evidently, the purchase of this many single-aisle aircraft demonstrates that intraregional and domestic markets will be the fastest growing air travel segments over the next two decades.
 It is worth noting, however, that North America’s and Europe’s largest airlines have expanded their services to Latin America whereas the region’s long-haul flights to the rest of the world are still insufficient.
 In fact, between 2013 and 2015, the six largest Latin America’s airlines only controlled 20% of long-haul flights in the market, while their North American and European competitors dominated more than 40%, according to the Airbus Global Market Forecast (GMF).